 You’ll be required to complete the same formalities as those who operate a standard corporation and you will be limited to the number and type of shareholders.
 There will also be limits on who can own the shares, which may restrict your fundraising capabilities.

-However, LLCs are complex to set up, which means lots of legal fees and documents to be drafted and signed.
+However, forming an LLC can be complex to set up, which means lots of legal fees and documents to be drafted and signed.
 This level of complexity can make it difficult to attract funding from venture capitalists and the granting of share options or convertible notes can be difficult.

 To give you an idea of how other small businesses are set up, here’s a summary of the types of business structures being used by small businesses (also provided by the NSBA):